wp-plugins/magic-action-box/readme.txt

 * Easily add an action box before or after a blog post or page
 * Set up horizontal opt in forms in your header or home page
-* Easily add opt in forms - with stunning designs - to your sidebar
+* Easily add opt in forms - with stunning designs - to your sidebar.
 * Create Email Opt In Forms
 * Integrates with Gravity Forms
 * Make your own action box styles